Bayesian Sparse Vector Autoregressive Switching Models with Application to Human Gesture Phase Segmentation: VAR Approximate HSMMs

 The posterior distribution \eqref{eq:posterior} is not available in closed form, therefore we conduct inference using \MCMC methods.
 In particular, we use Hamiltonian Monte Carlo (\HMC, \citealt{duane1987hybrid}), which uses a discretisation of the Hamiltonian dynamics to propose a joint parameter update and accepts or rejects this with the usual Metropolis Hasting probability, and the No-U-Turn Sampler (\NUTS) \citep{hoffman2014no}, which automatically tunes the Hamiltonian step size to the geometry of the targeted posterior.
 The combination of the two allows for efficient exploration of the multivariate parameter space.
 We take advantage of \HMC and \NUTS implementations available in the probabilistic programming language \stan{} \citep{carpenter2016stan}.
 All \stan{} requires is that the user write out their model and the computations required to evaluate the likelihood and \stan{} compiles the models and optimises sampling to its geometry.

 The \MCMC implementation outputs $N$ samples $\left\{\bm{\eta}^{(i)}\right\}$, for $i=1,\ldots,N$, approximating the posterior distribution.
 These samples can be used to estimate posterior summaries such as means and variances for different parameters.
 A particular feature of the $l_1$-ball prior is that posterior samples for any of the $\theta_{pil}^{\,j}$, transformed from the corresponding samples of $\beta_{pil}^{\,j}$, may contain exact zeros.
 Therefore, the posterior probability for the presence of a temporal \VAR connection between $i$ and $l$ in lag $p$ and regime $j$ is straightforward to estimate as the frequency of these samples that are non-zero.
+We further remark that the parameters $\theta_{pil}^{\,j}$ enter into the likelihood as a deterministic transformation of the parameters $\beta_{pil}^{\,j}$ and $r^{\,j}$, which are easy to sample via HMC as they are strictly continuous.
 Further, \stan's compatibility with bridge sampling \citep{meng1996simulating,meng2002warp,gronau2017bridgesampling} allows for the use of posterior samples to estimate the marginal likelihood $p \, ( \, \bm{y} \,) := \int \mathscr{L}\, ( \bm{y} \, | \, \bm{\eta} ) \, p \, ( \bm{\eta} ) \, d\bm{\eta}$ and conduct Bayesian model selection for the dwell distribution as in \cite{hadj2022bayesian}.
 Similarly to \cite{hadj2022bayesian}, our implementation is able to take advantage of the sparse nature of the state transition matrix $\bm{A}$ to provide considerable speed up.
 Section \ref{Sec:l1ball_projection_alg} details some reparametrizations that were used to improve mixing.